GregoryAshton/kookaburra/paper/paper.md

 Radio pulsars are rapidly-spinning highly-magnetized neutron stars which produce a lighthouse-like beam of radiation [@hewish:1968; @pacini:1967;
 @gold:1968].
-This radiation is observed by radio telescopes as periodic pulsations.
-Kookaburra provides a method to fit flux models to individual pulsations, building on the notion of profile-domain timing (see, e,g
+This radiation is observed by radio telescopes as periodic pulsations in the observed flux.
+Kookaburra provides a method to fit flux models to individual pulsations, building on the notion of profile-domain timing (see, e,g @lentati:2014, @lentati:2015).
-@lentati:2014, @lentati:2015).
 Fitting is performed by stochastic sampling methods using the bilby [@bilby:2019] Bayesian inference library.
 The primary interface is the executable, `kb_single_pulse`, but more complicated models can be fit using the underlying python API.

 # Flux model